California Department of Water Resources

 State Water Project Analysis Office (SWPAO)

 This Office administers policies and procedures to ensure that the State Water Project delivers water to more than 25 million Californians who depend on it for at least a portion of their water needs.
 SWPAO is staffed with engineers, analysts, writers and support staff.
-Our office has three main areas of management: Project Costs, Project Power, and Project Water.
+Our office has three main areas of management: Project Costs, Project Power and Project Water.
 Within these areas we calculate contractor cost allocations, track the buying and selling of power, negotiate and administer water contracts, track water schedules and actual delivery amounts, prepare Bulletin 132 (Management of the California State Water Project) each year, and coordinate and approve new turnouts.

 - Administers the long term contracts with the 29 SWP contractors.
 To accomplish this, the Branch negotiates and administers additional water contracts and acts as contractor liaison with the SWP contractors for water deliveries and special projects; and negotiates and administers water contracts with non-SWP contractors.

 - The Water Delivery Analysis and Documentation Branch is responsible for a diverse set of functions including scheduling and classifying water deliveries, administering the turnout authorization and special water supply programs processes.

 - Performs a variety of functions within its four sections: the Water Transfers Section, the Environmental Water Account Water Supply Section, the Bay-Delta Hearings and Program Development Section, and the SWP Water Rights Section.